UConn Huskies men's basketball: 2022–23 Season: 'Blue Blood', 5th NCAA Title

+University of Connecticut Huskies men’s basketball team captains Andre Jackson Jr. and Adama Sanogo present President Joe Biden with a commemorative jersey at an event celebrating the team’s 2022-23 NCAA championship.

 The Huskies entered the 2022–23 season unranked after losing eight scholarship players to transfer, graduation, and the draft.
 Despite this, UConn jumped out to a 14–0 start, winning the Phil Knight Invitational championship and climbing to No. 2 in the AP Top 25 poll by mid-December.
 The team cooled off in January, losing six of their next eight games, but returned to form and went 8–1 to close out the regular season.
 The Huskies finished fourth in the Big East and, for the third straight year, lost in the Big East tournament semifinals with a 70–68 loss to No. 1 seed Marquette.

 UConn was awarded a #4 seed in the NCAA tournament and then won six straight games by an average of 20.0 points to claim the program's fifth national championship, with a 76–59 victory over #5 seed San Diego State in the title game.
 Adama Sanogo was named the tournament's Most Outstanding Player, averaging over 20 points and 9.8 rebounds per game in the tournament.
 Shooting guard Jordan Hawkins was named the Most Outstanding Player of the tournament's West Regional after averaging 22 points and four rebounds in the Huskies' Sweet Sixteen and Elite Eight games.
 He also scored 16 points against San Diego State in the 2023 national championship game.
 Other major contributions to the team's success came from shooting guard Andre Jackson Jr., as well as transfers Tristen Newton, Joey Calcaterra, and Hassan Diarra.
 Two freshmen, forward Alex Karaban and backup center Donovan Clingan, also made their mark on one of the most dominant teams in the history of March Madness.

 The Huskies were the first team since the tournament expanded to 64 teams in 1985 to win every game by at least 13 points.
 Their smallest margin of victory was against Miami (FL) in the Final Four, 72–59.
 UConn finished the season with a 31–8 overall record.
 After the season, Hawkins and Jackson Jr. were selected in the 2023 NBA draft as the No. 14 and No. 36 overall picks, respectively.
 Sanogo signed as an undrafted free agent with the Chicago Bulls.
 Following the NCAA tournament, numerous analysts and commentators declared that UConn had earned "blue blood" status in college basketball—placing the Huskies among the highest performing programs in the history of the sport.